Ibukun16/AirBnB_clone/README.md

 - [0x06 Authors](#0x06.-Author)

 This is a Team project, to build a clone of [AirBnB](https://www.airbnb.com/).
-This stage 1 project is the first step towards building a full web application: AirBnB clone.
+The project is in phases.
+This phase is the first step towards building a full web application: AirBnB clone.
-This first step is very important for an aspiring full-stack engineer because it will be used to execute other projects like; HTML/CSS templating, database storage, API, front-end integration etc.,
+This phase is very important for an aspiring full-stack engineer because it will be used to execute other projects like; HTML/CSS templating, database storage, API, front-end integration etc.,

-The stage 1 project is to build a Console.
+Phase 1 which is the first stage 1 project is to build a Console.
 The console is a command interpreter to manage objects' abstraction between objects and how they are stored.
 To see the fundamental background of the project visit the [Wiki](https://en.wikipedia.org/wiki/Airbnb).